 Tee beams began appearing in the United States between 1905 and 1910 and spread rapidly in the 1910s.
 Tee beam bridges were first used in North Carolina about 1910 by counties, cities and railroads.

-Nationally, tee beams began appearing between 1905 and 1910 and spread rapidly in the 1910s.
-Tee beam bridges were first used in the North Carolina about 1910 by counties, cities, and railroads.
 Among the oldest surviving examples are three overpasses built by the Southern Railway from 1917 to 1919 in Bessemer City (Gaston County Bridge 165), Concord (Cabarrus County Bridge 266), and Kings Mountain (Cleveland County Bridge 426).
-The bridges were built as part of an improvement project important in the history of the Southern Railway — the realignment, re-grading, double-tracking, and grade-crossing improvement of the trunk line south from Washington to Atlanta.
+The bridges were part of a project important in the history of the Southern Railway — the realignment, regrading, double-tracking and grade-crossing improvement of the trunk line south from Washington to Atlanta.

 The tee beam emerged as one of the most popular designs, with standard plans first prepared in late 1919.
 Early prototypical examples are scattered throughout the state, many located on pristine sections of bypassed old state routes.

 The first standard designs consisted of three longitudinal beams.
 In the late 1920s the standards were updated for wider roadways, and later examples usually consisted of four or more beams.

 Tee beams were used ubiquitously through the 1920s and 1930s.
 They continued to be popular through the 1950s, although they now faced competition from steel stringer technology in the same range of span lengths.

 By the early 1960s the State Highway Department was phasing out the tee beam in favor of prestressed concrete beam bridges.
 The cast-in-place, tee beam bridges were labor intensive owing to the requisite formwork and they had increasingly high labor costs.